jmussman/okta-beware-swa/README.md

 This process requires launching the browser with the developer tools open in every new tab, in order to see the developer tools in the tab the Okta Browser Plugin opens the application in.
 The tools may be opened using the command line with Google Chrome and Microsoft Edge.
-Because other browers require a plugin to make that happen, they will not be addressed here, although you may research that yourself to try.
+Because other browers require a plugin to make that happen they will not be addressed here, although you may research that yourself to try.

 The Okta Browser Plugin does not support Microsoft Edge running in IE compatibility mode